Motorcycle battery – Different types & tips to extend life

 5. Good Performance: VRLA batteries provide reliable starting power and can handle the demands of modern motorcycles equipped with various electronic systems.

-Cons of VRLA Batteries
+Cons Of Vrla Batteries

 1. Weight: VRLA batteries tend to be heavier than lithium-ion batteries, which can affect the overall weight distribution of the motorcycle.
 This might be a concern for performance-oriented riders.